 afLib3 is provided in a form ready to be used with the Arduino development environment.
 We’ve designed it so you can port it to any hardware and OS platform easily.
 It’s provided as C source code that you integrate into your development workflow.
 You will just need to write the low-level SPI or UART functions for your hardware and software environment.

-In the two sections below, we’ve provided timing diagrams to help you understand the communication protocol using real examples.
+In the first two links below, we’ve provided timing diagrams to help you understand the communication protocol using real examples.
 The state machine in afLib3 implements this protocol and should also be used as a model when porting the code.
-Note that the diagrams in the two sections below were captured realtime during ASR operation:
+Note that the diagrams in the first two sections below were captured realtime during ASR operation.
+The third link below is to the “Practical Guide” to using the UART protocol, which describes a single (“happy”) path through the UART protocol.